jarnowic/DisLaTeX/README.md

 # DEKTeX
 minimalistic TeX engines, with DEK's sources slightly modified to make it multiplatform

-At this point, only the executables ported to DOS386 (djgpp cross-compiled: requires cwsdpmi.exe to run on 386), Win32 (native), and Linux 386 (may run on Windows's C:\ drive with flinux typing `flinux initex32`) are provided: web change files should follow whenever I can find them in this lab's mess.
+At this point, some old executables ported to DOS386 (djgpp cross-compiled: requires cwsdpmi.exe to run on 386), Win32 (native), and Linux 386 (may run on Windows's C:\ drive with flinux typing `flinux initex32`) are provided in the `archive` branch: the web change files should work with any current FreePascalCompiler.

 # BUGS